 The United Nations General Assembly is expected to decide soon whether the Khmer Republic delegation of Marshal Lon Nol should remain in the U.

-The United Nations General Assembly is expected to decide soon whether the Khmer Republic delegation of Marshal Lon Nol should remain in the U.N. or be replaced by one appointed by deposed Cambodian leader Prince Norodom Sihanouk, now living in China.
+Background: The United Nations General Assembly is expected to decide soon whether the Khmer Republic delegation of Marshal Lon Nol should remain in the U.N. or be replaced by one appointed by deposed Cambodian leader Prince Norodom Sihanouk, now living in China.

 Diplomats believe the outcome of a vote on the issue will be close, with less than half-a-dozen votes either way deciding it.